TutsWiki/source/content/blog/medium-alternatives.md

 ---
 date: 2020-10-20
 linktitle: Medium Alternatives
-title: List of Medium Alternatives
+title: List of Medium Alternatives (self-hosted, open-source and paid)
 weight: 9
 url: /medium-alternatives
 description: Let's track down platforms similar to Medium and discover the extensive features they have to offer.
 Covers Self-hosted, Open-Source, Federated and Paid solutions.